This blog post is probably long overdue.

 - Scale back if you’re struggling

-If you have a portfolio of properties, it might be worth selling a few and using the capital to reduce mortgage debt on the remaining.
+If you’re fortunate enough to be a portfolio landlord, it might be worth selling a few of your properties and using the capital to reduce mortgage debt on the remaining.
 It’s a move that will undoubtedly be a kick to the ego to those that like accumulating, and it is a gamble, because the legislation might get squashed.
 It’s your call.

 It is extreme, but so is bankruptcy.
 There’s also a lot to be said about coasting through life in comfort as opposed to fear.